 What’s the difference between a grow bag and compost?

 A grow bag is simply a decent quality compost with nutrients added.
 Grow bags use good quality composts in thick large bags.
 Grow bags are an excellent way to get started growing vegetables and are the perfect solution if you’re just getting started.
 Using grow bags to grow vegetables can save you money as it means that you don’t need to buy additional pots and containers.
 While stinting on good compost is not something we recommend, here are 14 simple tips on how growing vegetables can save you money.

 What is the best compost for vegetables?

 Vegetables need a lot of nutrients to grow to their best potential and taste.
 Most beginner vegetable gardeners will not have soil in their garden that contains all the required nutrients for the best results.
 All the easy vegetables that we recommend to grow here can be grown in compost.
 Buying compost specific to vegetables includes nutrients that will give your vegetables the best chance of success.

 Standard compost contains some nutrients, and you can also add specific nutrients that you purchase separately to aid your vegetable growing endeavour.
 However, its also possible to buy specific composts designed for the vegetables that you are planning to grow.
-Here are a few examples of the best vegetable composts
+Here are a few examples of the best veg composts

-- The best compost for growing tomatoes
+- Buy the best compost for growing tomatoes

 What is in compost for vegetables?